 Since 1991, PWC has participated in the lead and copper sampling program as required by the Safe Drinking Water Act (SDWA).
 As a result, PWC implemented a corrosion control program to stop lead from the pipes and fixtures from entering the water system.
-This corrosion control program has been successful in that all PWC's samples are well below the EPA mandated thresholds for lead in drinking water.
+This corrosion control program has been successful in that all PWC's samples are well below the EPA mandated thresholds for lead in drinking water, including our most recent testing in 2023.